 Households are assumed to choose the bundles of commodities they consume so as to maximise utility where the utility function is Stone-Geary.
-For a developing country a Stone-Geary function may be generally preferable since it allows for subsistence consumption expenditures, which is an arguably realistic assumption when there are substantial numbers of very poor consumers.
-6 The households choose their consumption bundles from a set of 'composite' commodities that are aggregates of domestically produced and imported commodities.
-These 'composite' commodities are formed as Constant Elasticity of Substitution (CES) aggregates that embody the presumption that domestically produced and imported commodities are imperfect substitutes.
-The optimal ratios of imported and domestic commodities are determined by the relative prices of the imported and domestic commodities.
-This is the so-called Armington 'insight' (Armington, 1969), which allows for product differentiation via the assumption of imperfect substitution (see Devarajan et al., 1994).
-The assumption has the advantage of rendering the model practical by avoiding the extreme specialisation and price fluctuations associated with other trade assumptions, e.g., the Salter/Swan or Australian model.
-In this model the country is assumed to be a price taker for all imported commodities.
+For a developing country a Stone-Geary function may be generally preferable since it allows for subsistence consumption expenditures, which is an arguably realistic assumption when there are substantial numbers of very poor consumers.7 The households choose their consumption bundles from a set of 'composite' commodities that are aggregates of domestically produced and imported commodities.
+These 'composite' commodities are formed as Constant Elasticity of Substitution (CES) aggregates that embody the presumption that domestically produced and imported and imported commodities are imperfect substitutes.
+The optimal ratios of imported and domestic commodities.